MonitSharma/Quantum-Machine-Learning-on-Near-Term-Quantum-Devices/Quantum Convolutinal with Data Re-Uploadation/Readme.md

-# Quantum Convolutional Neural Network with Data Re-Uploading Techniquw
+# Quantum Convolutional Neural Network with Data Re-Uploading Technique

 ## Why do we need Quantum Methods?